Blinken vows US support to wary Moldova as Ukraine war rages

 More than 230,000 people have fled into or passed through Moldova from Ukraine since the war began 11 days ago.
 Blinken said Moldova’s welcoming of refugees is an inspiration to the world.

-“We admire the generosity of hospitality, the willingness to be such good friends to people who are in distress, and, indeed, I want to do everything we can to help you deal with the burden that this has imposed,” he said.
+“We admire the generosity of hospitality, the willingness to be such good friends to people who are in distress, and, indeed, I want to do everything we can to help you deal with the burden that this has imposed,” he said before heading to Lithuania.

 Russia has troops in Moldova, a country of 2.6 million, stationed in the disputed territory of Transnistria, and they are being closely watched as Russian President Vladimir Putin presses ahead with the invasion of Ukraine.